tatsuhikonaito/DEEP-HLA/README.md

 For any question, you can contact Tatsuhiko Naito ([tnaito@sg.med.osaka-u.ac.jp](mailto:tnaito@sg.med.osaka-u.ac.jp))

 One of the advantages of `DEEP*HLA` is that model training can be done in another place, even without sample genotypes.
-We may consider tailoring a `DEEP*HLA` model with our own or pulicly available reference panels that fits your SNP data.
+We may consider tailoring a `DEEP*HLA` model with our own or publicly available reference panels that fits your SNP data.
 Please consider asking us by email individually if you have interest in it.